Zymo-Research/aladdin-shotgun/docs/usage.md

 Specify which tool to use for short-read quality control.
 This will remove adapters, trim low quality bases, remove reads that are too short, etc. Choose 'DO_NOT_RUN' if you don't want this step performed.
 Default: fastp

 ### `--shortread_qc_skipadaptertrim`
-Skip the removal of sequencing adapters. \n\nThis often can be useful to speed up run-time of the pipeline when analysing data downloaded from public databases such as the ENA or SRA, as adapters should already be removed (however we recommend to check FastQC results to ensure this is the case).
+Skip the removal of sequencing adapters.

+This often can be useful to speed up run-time of the pipeline when analysing data downloaded from public databases such as the ENA or SRA, as adapters should already be removed (however we recommend to check FastQC results to ensure this is the case).

 ### `--shortread_qc_adapter1`
 Specify a custom forward or R1 adapter sequence to be removed from reads.